umairio/umairio/README.md

 # Hi there! 👋

-I'm Umair, a backend developer with expertise in Python, Django, and Pandas.
+I'm Umair, a backend developer with expertise in Python, and Django.

 ## About Me